I used to work in my family's restaurant and helped run it. I love good food, and I've cooked family meals for over 60 years.

 - Then drain the cabbage in a colander or pick it out with tongs, and serve.

 I usually keep the cabbage water and use it when making gravy or soup, as it is nutritious.
 It is also quite pleasant as a hot drink, with a little added pepper.

 How to Cook Brussels Sprouts

-Brussels Sprouts are a bit like Marmite—you either love them or hate them.
-They are in the same brassica family as cabbage, but much smaller, about the size of a golf ball, and the flavour is similar, but much more concentrated and strong.
+Brussels sprouts are a bit like Marmite—you either love them or hate them.
+They are in the same brassica family as cabbage, but much smaller, about the size of a golf ball.
+Their flavour is similar, but it's much more concentrated and strong.

 People say that the smaller ones have a better flavour, but as the larger ones are less fiddly to peel, I usually pick larger ones when shopping—that's just me!

 - Allow about 4 to 6 sprouts per person.